onlydno/recipe-finder/README.md

 # 🍽️ Recipe Finder – JavaFX UI Project

 This is a completed JavaFX GUI project developed as part of my **Java programming course**.
-The application allows users to select a meal type and enter ingredients to receive a suggested recipe based on their available ingredients.
+The application allows users to select a meal type and enter ingredients to receive a suggested recipes based on their available ingredients.

 ## ✅ What It Does
 - Lets users select **Breakfast, Lunch, or Dinner**
 - Users can input a list of ingredients
-- Displays a recipe suggestion based on the selected meal and the availble ingredients.
+- Displays a recipe suggestion based on the selected meal and the available ingredients.

 ## 🖥️ Built With
 - Java (JDK 21)